Cremation Services & Prices

 *All cremations include our Cremation with Peace of Mind Plan, Cherry Stained Wooden Urn, cremated remains back within 24hours.

-If your a Veteran, we do offer the "Stars and Stripes urn with decal depicting the branch of service for - $395.00
+If you're a Veteran, we do offer the "Stars and Stripes urn with decal depicting the branch of service for - $395.00

 Comparing Prices of Funeral Providers